ShariqBinShoaib/Quick-Express-Service/README.md

 # Quick-Express-Service
 A desktop application for a Courier Service company.
-Built only for admin's use.
+Built for admin's use only.

+## Project Features
+- Login/SignUp
+- Add/Update/Delete delivery packages, riders and vendors
+- Calculate Rider's salary
+- Analyze Income

+### Dependencies
+- mssql-jdbc-7.0.0.jre8
+- jfreechart-1.0.19
+- jcalendar-1.4

 ## Screenshots of Application: